Motti789/api_testing/README.md

 ## api_testing
-api_testing is built with a Javascript frontend. api testing is an app which can be used to:

- - View a list of beverages with a list of ingredients and instructions on how to make them.
+api_testing is built with a Javascript frontend. api testing is an app which can be used to view a list of beverages with a list of ingredients and instructions on how to make them.

  ## Demo
  [api_testing](https://youtu.be/kdQHq7semt8)